jimoe/repocli/README.md

 run `make build` to build it the default directory (~/bin) or `sudo make build /opt/repocli` if you, for example, want to install it in the */opt* directory

-Make sure the install directory is in you PATH, then verify by running `repocli --version`
+Make sure the 'install' directory is in you PATH, then verify by running `repocli --version`

 ## Example config